osmcnelly/vsphere-tools/README.md

 ## Usage
 From a Powershell 5.0 terminal, specify the path to the script you would like to run.
-Scripts that generate reports or other output are written to create any necessary files and directories at runtime.
+Scripts that generate reports or other output will automatically create any necessary files and directories at runtime.